Alex-only/AlexMaxDemo_Android/README_EN.md

 }
 ```

-2、You can choose one of the following methods:
+1.2 You can choose one of the following methods:

 (1) **aar**: Put alex_adapter_max.aar in the libs folder of the project module (if libs does not exist, you need to create it), and then import it in build.gradle